-Distance: 3.6 miles (5.8km) Ascent: 193m (633ft) Time: Allow 1h 45m to 2h 45m
+Distance: 3.6 miles (5.8 km) Ascent: 199m Time: Allow 1h 45m to 2h 45m

-Map: OS Explorer 1:25L (OL28) Dartmoor

-Start/Finish: OS Locate SX 592 944 what3words ///shape.foreheads.luxury
+Map: OS Explorer 1:25L (OL28) Dartmoor Start/Finish: OS Locate SX 592 944 What3Words ///shape.foreheads.luxury

 A lovely walk on the edge of beautiful Dartmoor.
-From the hostel turn right, then turn left to follow the pedestrian route to Dartmoor.
+Leave the hostel carpark, turn left to follow the pedestrian route to Dartmoor.
 Take the path to the right past Heathfield House.
-Cross the bridge over the A3O and turn right.
+Cross the bridge over the A30 and turn right.
 Follow path across the field.
 Join the road then turn left onto a tarmac bridleway.
 Turn left onto the permissive path before Lower Halstock Farm.
 Cross a field and take the stile on right into woods - not the big gap on left.
 Follow along the brook and cross it at the stepping stones.
 Follow the path down through woods.
 Towards the valley bottom turn sharp left to follow along the river to waterfalls.
 Follow a steep path down alongside the waterfalls (there is a hand rail for the steepest part).
-Continue along the river and pass under the A3O and railway.
+Continue along the river and pass under the A30 and railway.
 Go straight on and follow Tramlines Bridleway to Station Road and turn left, under the railway bridge, back to the hostel.